siemens/meta-iot2050/recipes-app/iot2050-eio-manager/README.md

 The core is a RPC service implemented with the help of gPRC.

+In addition:
+ - A FUSE service for loading the eio file system.

 ## Regenerate the gRPC python modules if proto file changes:

 ```shell